Leadership Academy for Women | Loop PNG

-The partnership being established under UN Women’s Women Make the Change programme, focuses on supporting and promoting women’s political participation and leadership in PNG.
-This would be implemented with support from the Governments of Australia and New Zealand.
+The partnership is being established under UN Women’s Women Make the Change programme, which focuses on supporting and promoting women’s political participation and leadership in the country and will be implemented with support from the Government of Australia and the Government of New Zealand.

 The Political Leadership Academy for Women will work closely with a small cohort of women in each cycle to provide those who are already in subnational political positions with training, skills building, mentorship and learning exchange opportunities.

 “We are excited to be part of this partnership.
-We look forward to working closely with the PILAG to ensure that female politicians in PNG are well-equipped to advance their careers from the local, district and provincial levels to the national stage,” Ms Nyameyemombe said.
+We look forward to working closely with the Pacific Institute for Leadership and Governance to ensure that female politicians in PNG are well-equipped to advance their careers from the local, district and provincial levels to the national stage,” Ms Nyameyemombe said.

 “It is our duty as UN Women to ensure women have every opportunity to fully participate in whatever capacity or role they desire,” she added.